openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

 Where can Linux be found today?
 Let's count just a few of the many places it's making
         life better. (...)

-
+â€

 ### Call for participation

+â€œ

 [Mario Fux: We need you for Nepomuk
           (integration)!](http://blogs.fsfe.org/mario/?p=130)

-First I™d like to thank David Vignoni for his work on the logo for the Randa meeting.
+First Iâ€™d like to thank David Vignoni for his work on the logo for the Randa meeting.
-        It™s the basis for the work of the [young informatic trainees](http://blogs.fsfe.org/mario/?p=121).
-But the results are still secret (as even I haven™t seen anything myself but get the first results at the end of this week ![](http://blogs.fsfe.org/mario/wp-includes/images/smilies/icon_wink.gif) .
+        Itâ€™s the basis for the work of the [young informatic trainees](http://blogs.fsfe.org/mario/?p=121).
+But the results are still secret (as even I havenâ€™t seen anything myself but get the first results at the end of this week ![](http://blogs.fsfe.org/mario/wp-includes/images/smilies/icon_wink.gif) .

 And now to the ideas and proposals (btw this has nothing in common with the [GSoC ideas of KDE](http://community.kde.org/GSoC/2011/Ideas)!).
 As you